ownlytics/mcptix/README.md

 ## Connecting AI Assistants (MCP Configuration)

-McpTix includes an MCP server that allows AI assistants to interact with your tickets.
-The MCP server is designed to be started by your AI assistant, not by McpTix itself.
+mcptix includes an MCP server that allows AI assistants to interact with your tickets.
+The MCP server is designed to be started by your AI assistant, not by mcptix itself.

 ### 1. Install mcptix